NadeNa720/Croudunfing/README.md

 # AirCarry mobile concept preview

 This repo hosts a static preview of the AirCarry mobile experience, mirroring the latest design mock across booking, sending, tracking, and searching flows.
-The layout uses four device frames inspired by the provided reference.
+The layout uses four device frames inspired by the provided reference, now organized into tabs so viewers can flip between each functional slice.

 ## Running locally